List of The Waltons characters: Benjamin "Ben" Walton

-Ben (Eric Scott) is named for his father John's brother Ben, who was killed in France during World War I. Born in 1921, Fourth-born Ben seems to get into trouble at precisely the wrong times and possesses fiery red hair and a temper to match.
+Ben (Eric Scott) is named for his father John's brother (uncle) Ben, who was killed in France during World War I. Born in 1921 (Waltons TV timeline), Fourth-born Ben seems to get into trouble at precisely the wrong times and possesses fiery red hair and a temper to match.
 He has a bright mind and an entrepreneurial spirit but sometimes falls for get-rich-quick schemes and needs his father or John-Boy to bail him out.
 Even as an adult, running the sawmill in partnership with his father, he makes deals that don't turn out well.
-As an adolescent, he takes many jobs and strives to prove his maturity to the family, who he believed looked on him as a “child.”
+As an adolescent, he takes many jobs and strives to prove his maturity to the family, who he believed looked on him as a "child."
 Underneath his quick temper and bravado, Ben is a kind, compassionate person who cares very deeply for his family.
-He elopes with sweet, pretty Cindy Brunson and together they have two children, daughter Virginia (Ginny) and son Charles Benjamin (Charlie), who was born in the second reunion movie.
-In season eight, Ben joins the Seabees and is taken prisoner by the Japanese.
-He and a fellow soldier, Norm, are taken to American troops during the episode “The Last Ten Days” (season nine) by a Japanese prison guard, who surrendered to them to preserve his life.
+He elopes with sweet, pretty Cindy Brunson and together they have two children, daughter Virginia (Ginny) and later son Charles Benjamin (Charlie), who was born in the second reunion movie.
+In season eight, Ben joins the "Seabees" (Construction Battalion of the U.S. Navy) and is taken prisoner by the Japanese in the last months of the war in the summer of 1945.
+He and a fellow sailor, Norm, are taken when freed to American troops during the episode "The Last Ten Days" (season nine) by a sympathetic Japanese prison guard, who surrendered to them to preserve his life.
 Ben then returns home.
-At various times, Ben has run the mill with his father, Elizabeth's boyfriend Drew, and Erin's husband Paul Northridge.
-In the fourth reunion movie, it is revealed that Ben and Cindy lost Ginny in a drowning accident and that they are considering adopting another child (Charlie is never seen nor mentioned).
+At various times, Ben has run the saw mill with his father, Elizabeth's boyfriend Drew, and Erin's new husband Paul Northridge.
+In the fourth reunion movie of the six, it is revealed that Ben and Cindy lost Ginny in a drowning accident and that they are considering adopting another child (Charlie is never seen nor mentioned).
 Their heartbreak at losing their child and the emptiness that followed nearly tore them apart, but both of them tearfully admitted they needed to move on and find a new child to love, causing Ben to accept the idea of adoption after much resistance.